truenas/documentation/content/SCALE/SCALEUIReference/SCALEDashboard.md

 ---
 title: Main Dashboard
-description: "This article provides information on the information cards (widgets) on the **Dashboard** screen and how to customize the display by moving, adding or removing the widgets."
+description: "This article provides information on the main Dashboard information cards (widgets) and includes basic instructions on synchronizing  system server and SCALE time, and customizing the display by moving, adding, or removing the widgets."
 weight: 3
 tags:
- - scalereporting
- - scalepools
- - scalenetwork
- - scaleinterfaces
+- scaletimesync
 ---

 {{< toc >}}